If all your friends are sporting Fitbits and waxing lyrical about step counts and sleep quality, you might be feeling a bit left out.

 - Check for known issues with your device/software updates

 How to reset a Fitbit

-You should only reset your Fitbit if advised to do so by a Fitbit customer support agent, or if you are following a firmware update troubleshooting guide, since a factory reset will cause you to lose all the data stored on your Fitbit.
+You should only reset your device if advised to do so by an official customer support agent, or if you are following a firmware update troubleshooting guide, since a factory reset will cause you to lose all the data stored on your Fitbit.
 Try restarting your Fitbit, instead.